halcy/Mastodon.py/docs/index.rst

     mastodon.toot("Hello from Python")
     # Returns the following dictionary:
     {
-        'sensitive': # Denotes whether media attachments to the toot are marked sensitive 'created_at': # Creation time
-        'mentions': # A list of account dicts mentioned in the toot 'uri': # Descriptor for the toot
+        'id': # Numerical id of this toot
+        'uri': # Descriptor for the toot
             # EG 'tag:mastodon.social,2016-11-25:objectId=<id>:objectType=Status'
+        'url': # URL of the toot
+        'account': # Account dict for the account which posted the status 'in_reply_to_id': # Numerical id of the toot this toot is in response to 'in_reply_to_account_id': # Numerical id of the account this toot is in response to 'reblog': # Denotes whether the toot is a reblog 'content': # Content of the toot, as HTML: '<p>Hello from Python</p>' 'created_at': # Creation time
+        'reblogs_count': # Number of reblogs
+        'favourites_count': # Number of favourites
-        'tags': # A list of hashtag dicts used in the toot 'in_reply_to_id': # Numerical id of the toot this toot is in response to 'media_attachments': # list of media dicts of attached files.
+        'reblogged': # Denotes whether the logged in user has boosted this toot 'favourited': # Denotes whether the logged in user has favourited this toot 'sensitive': # Denotes whether media attachments to the toot are marked sensitive 'spoiler_text': # Warning text that should be displayed before the toot content 'visibility': # Toot visibility ('public', 'unlisted', 'private', or 'direct') 'mentions': # A list of account dicts mentioned in the toot 'media_attachments': # list of media dicts of attached files.
 Only present
                             # when there are attached files.
-        'id': # Numerical id of this toot 'reblogs_count': # Number of reblogs
-        'favourites_count': # Number of favourites
-        'reblog': # Denotes whether the toot is a reblog 'url': # URL of the toot
+        'tags': # A list of hashtag dicts used in the toot 'application': # Application dict for the client used to post the toot }
-        'content': # Content of the toot, as HTML: '<p>Hello from Python</p>' 'spoiler_text': # Warning text that should be displayed before the toot content 'favourited': # Denotes whether the logged in user has favourited this toot 'account': # Account dict for the logged in account }

 Relationship dicts